BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The Back Basin has Steamboat Geyser.
 It also has Echinus Geyser, which used to be a very regular geyser.
 There are viewing stations built around this geyser because it was so popular.
 But that stopped in the late 1990s, and now it is a very infrequent performer.

 Porkchop Geyser once erupted and blasted rocks over 200 feet away.
 Fortunately, no one was hurt.
-But the park service changed the boardwalk route around the geyser to make it more safe.
+However, the park service changed the boardwalk route around the geyser to make it more safe.

 Which Trail Should You Do?